Detecting Curve Text with Local Segmentation Network and Curve Connection: Related Work

 Recently, several approaches have been proposed to detect text with form of arbitrary shapes and the curve text datasets were provided for research. \cite{yuliang2017detecting} proposed a polygon-based curve text detector (CTD) which can directly detect curve text without empirical combination.
 The framework of TextSnake~\cite{long2018textsnake} considered a text instance as a sequence of ordered disks.
 To deal with the problem of separation of the close text instances, Li \etal~\cite{li2018shape} designed the PSENet by a progressive scale algorithm to gradually expands the pre-defined kernels.
 Different from previous methods, our local segmentation network combines the advantages of link-based methods and anchor-based methods using proposals to rough locate text and get accurate boundary by text segmentation.
-Our method also achieves state-of-the-art performance on the recent curve text detection datasets.
+We also demonstrate the effectiveness of the proposed framework through experiments on the recent curve text detection datasets.